microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationassignment-get.md

 Students can only see assignments assigned to them; teachers and applications with application permissions can see all assignments in a class.

-You can use the `Prefer` header in your request to get the `inactive` status in case the assignment is deactivated; otherwise, you will get an `unknownFutureValue` value in the response.
+You can use the `Prefer` header in your request to get the `inactive` status in case the assignment is deactivated; otherwise, the response value for the **status** property is `unknownFutureValue`.

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]